Click here for the Pharmacy Residency Programs page.

 - Continuing Education Presentation

-- Resident will present one 60-minute formal continuing education presentation in the fall of their resident year for the pharmacy department.
+- Resident will present two 60-minute formal continuing education presentations for the pharmacy department.

 - Physician Lecture Series